reduxjs/redux/packages/action-listener-middleware/README.md

   reducer: {
     todos: todosReducer,
   },
-  // Add the middleware to the store
+  // Add the middleware to the store.
+  // NOTE Since this can receive actions with functions inside,
+  // it should go before the serializability check middleware
   middleware: (getDefaultMiddleware) =>
-    getDefaultMiddleware().concat(listenerMiddleware),
+    getDefaultMiddleware().prepend(listenerMiddleware),
 })
 ```